davidawang/Rage-Racer/README.markdown

 ===
 v 0.1.0
 ***Note:***
 This version of rage racer was demoed at Spring 2011 HackNY.
 It's very "hacked" and makes a lot of unnecessary broadcast calls.
-Future versions will fix this.
+Future versions will fix this and use modules dnode + connect.

 Getting Started
 ===